Biddulph Grange Country Park

-Biddulph Grange Country Park is a country park in Biddulph, UK.
+Biddulph Grange Country Park is a country park in Biddulph, Staffordshire, England.
 It was originally part of Biddulph Grange.

 Contents

 The 73 acre park consists mostly of woodland, principally the Spring Wood, and open meadows.
 There is a central lake, with a stone boat house.
 The park has a visitor centre, with a cafe and toilets, as well as a 40-space car park.
 There are fishing permits for the central lake, which contains Carp, Crucian Carp, Roach, Perch and Tench.

 The park includes 450 m of the Obelisk Walk, a steeply-rising linear walkway that forms an optical illusion of a stone obelisk against a dark sky when viewed from the gates at the end of Wellingtonia Avenue in the Biddulph Grange gardens.
 There is a cave at the end of the walkway that appears at the top of the obelisk.

 There is a Grade II listed ornamental bridge on the Himalayan walk in the park.
 It is ashlar with plane coping, a segmented arch, rounded piers, and parapet walls with carved ends.